Vladimir Božović (diplomat)

 Vladimir Božović (Владимир Божовић; born 3 December 1970) is a Serbian diplomat, politician, lawyer and the former Ambassador of Serbia to Montenegro.
+On November 16, 2023, he assumed the post of Consul General of Serbia in New York, with responsibility for 12 East coast states and Puerto Rico.

 Biography

 Early life and education

 Božović was born in 1970 to a Montenegrin Serb family in Nikšić, Montenegro which at that time was part of the Socialist Federal Republic of Yugoslavia.
 He completed middle and high school education in Nikšić.
 He graduated from the Higher School of Internal Affairs of the Ministry of Internal Affairs in Zemun.
 He completed his basic law studies.
 He obtained the title of Master of Laws with his master's thesis "Corruption and anti-corruption awareness with reference to the police".
 In 2019, he received his doctorate from the Faculty of Security at the University of Belgrade on the topic "Police Integrity and Police Corruption in Serbia".
 He completed specialist courses and trainings in Serbia, Hungary and the USA.
 He participated in the "KOKALIS" programs of the Harvard University Foundation on the Science and Art of Negotiation in Greece.
 Through his work in the Government of Serbia, he participated in three international conferences on the fight against corruption in the European Union.